 “But, as with so much at this time of Brexit uncertainty, plenty depends on what happens in March 2019 when the UK waves goodbye to the EU!
 This makes it all the more important to keep a close eye on the markets and see how it affects your property purchase and investment plans.”

-You can also keep up with the latest news on property abroad and how it affects the currency markets in our informative news
+You can also keep up with the latest news on the Spanish property market and how it affects the currency markets in our informative news section.